devotional post # 2032

 seeking spiritual success

-LORD, show us those who are seeking spiritual success.
+LORD, show us those who are seeking spiritual success, and give us the courage to point them to you.